OceanaPods/Force-AuthorizationAppsGrabber/README.md

 ( If You Install the .bat file it will sometimes Crash.
 It's not something that happens Rare it's a Command that's why!
-If you .bat doesn't install then install the .exe )
+If you .bat doesn't install then install the .exe ) ~ Update .bat file deleted due to its rapidly crash!

 Discord Official Server : https://discord.gg/VMsgKYRYxM